StevenHiggs24/aurelia/docs/user-docs/community-contribution/contributor-guide.md

 ### Submitting an Issue

 Before you submit your issue, search the archive.
-It may be that it was already addressed.
-If your issue appears to be a bug, and hasn't been reported, open a new issue.
-Help us to maximize the effort we can spend fixing issues and adding new features by not reporting duplicate issues.
-Please provide all the information requested in the issue template.
+It may already  addressed.
+If your issue appears to be a bug and hasn't already been reported, open a new issue.
+Please help us to maximize our effort in fixing issues and adding new features by not reporting duplicate issues.
+Also, please provide all the information requested in the issue template.
 This will increase the chances of your issue being dealt with quickly.

 ### Submitting a Pull Request

-Before you submit your pull request consider the following guidelines:
+Before you submit your pull request, consider the following guidelines:

-* Search the appropriate GitHub Repository for an open or closed Pull Request that relates to your submission.
+1 Search the appropriate GitHub Repository for an open or closed Pull Request that relates to your submission.
 You don't want to duplicate effort.
-* Make your changes in a new git branch:
+2 Make your changes in a new git branch:

   ```bash
   git checkout -b my-fix-branch master
   ```

-* Create your patch, **including appropriate test cases**.
+3 Create your patch, **including appropriate test cases**.
-* Follow our code rules \(see below\).
+4 Follow our code rules \(see below\).
-* Run the full test suite and ensure that all tests pass.
+5 Run the full test suite and ensure that all tests pass.
-* Commit your changes using a descriptive commit message that follows our commit message conventions \(see below\).
+6 Commit your changes using a descriptive commit message that follows our commit message conventions \(see below\).
 Adherence to the commit message conventions is required because release notes are automatically generated from these messages.

   ```bash
   git commit -a
   ```

-  > **Note**: The optional commit `-a` command line option will automatically "add" and "rm" edited files.
+  > **Note**: The optional commit `-a` command-line option will automatically "add" and "rm" edited files.

-* Build your changes locally and ensure all the tests in `__tests__` pass:
+7 Build your changes locally and ensure that all the tests in `__tests__` pass:

   ```bash
   npm run test-chrome
   ```

-* Push your branch to GitHub:
+8 Push your branch to GitHub:

   ```bash
   git push origin my-fix-branch
   ```

-* In GitHub, send a Pull Request to the master branch.
+9 In GitHub, send a Pull Request to the master branch.
-* If we suggest changes then:
+10 If you suggest changes, then:
   * Make the required updates.
   * Re-run the test suite to ensure tests are still passing.
   * Rebase your branch and force push to your GitHub Repository \(this will update your Pull Request\):